googlecloudrobotics/core/docs/how-to/creating-declarative-api.md

 In RPC-based APIs, the intent is often updated differentially (eg "a little more to the left"), so our only hope of debugging is to log all messages ever sent.

 In a declarative API, all actions and feedback are stored in a shared database&mdash;an approach built on Kubernetes' experience building robust distributed systems&mdash;which addresses these issues.
+The latency added by going through the shared database means that declarative APIs are best suited to latency-tolerant applications like high-level control.

 <!-- ## Concepts (describe resources, controllers, etc, and link to docs) -->